On the Efficiency of Highly Stratified Experiments: Setup and Motivation

 where $\mathbb{V} \ge \mathbb{V}_*$ (see Theorem \ref{thm:normal}).
-Under i.i.d.\ assignment, the na\"ive method of moment esimator $\hat \theta_n$ cannot generally attain $\mathbb V_\ast$, but an estimator which attains $\mathbb{V}_*$ could instead be constructed by appropriately ``augmenting" the moment function, and then considering an estimator which solves the augmented moment equation.
+Under i.i.d.\ assignment, the na\"ive method of moment estimator $\hat \theta_n$ cannot generally attain $\mathbb V_\ast$, but an estimator that attains $\mathbb{V}_*$ could instead be constructed by appropriately ``augmenting'' the moment function, and then considering an estimator which solves the augmented moment equation.
 For instance, if we consider the ATE in Example \ref{ex:ATE}, then it is straightforward to show that the following augmented moment function identifies $\theta_0$:

 where $\mu_a(X_i) = E_Q[Y_i(a)|X_i]$.
 This choice of $m^*(\cdot)$ produces the well known doubly-robust moment condition for estimating the ATE \citep{robins1995analysis,hahn1998role}.
-It can then be shown that an appropriately constructed two-step estimator, where $\mu_1(\cdot)$ and $\mu_0(\cdot)$ are non-parametrically estimated in a first step, attains $\mathbb{V}_*$ \citep{tsiatis2008covariate,farrell2015robust,chernozhukov2017doubledebiasedneyman, rafi2023efficient}.
-Intuitively, the estimator obtained from the augmented moment function $m^*(\cdot)$ performs nonparametric regression adjustment by exploiting the information contained in $X^{(n)}$ which may not have been captured in the original moment function $m(\cdot)$.
-Similar nonparametric regression adjustments based on augmented moment equations have been developed for other parameters of interest \citep{zhang2008improving, belloni2017program,jiang2022improving,jiang2022regression-adjusted}.
-In this sense, we show that ``fine stratification'' can perform nonparametric regression adjustment ``by design'' for the large class of parameters that can be expressed in terms of moment conditions of the form given in \eqref{eq:moments}, thus generalizing similar observations made in \cite{bai2022inference}, \cite{bai2022optimality}, and \cite{cytrynbaum2023designing} in the special case of estimating the ATE.
+It can then be shown that an appropriately constructed two-step estimator, in which $\mu_1(\cdot)$ and $\mu_0(\cdot)$ are non-parametrically estimated in a first step, attains $\mathbb{V}_*$ \citep{tsiatis2008covariate,farrell2015robust,chernozhukov2017doubledebiasedneyman, rafi2023efficient}.
+Intuitively, the estimator obtained from the augmented moment function $m^*(\cdot)$ performs nonparametric covariate adjustment by exploiting the information contained in $X^{(n)}$ that may not have been captured in the original moment function $m(\cdot)$.
+Similar nonparametric covariate adjustments based on augmented moment equations have been developed for other parameters of interest \citep{zhang2008improving, belloni2017program,jiang2022improving,jiang2022regression-adjusted}.
+In this sense, we show that highly stratified designs can perform nonparametric covariate adjustment ``by design'' for the large class of parameters that can be expressed in terms of moment conditions of the form given in \eqref{eq:moments}, thus generalizing similar observations made in \cite{bai2022inference}, \cite{bai2022optimality}, and \cite{cytrynbaum2023designing} in the special case of estimating the ATE.
+As we explain in the discussion following Theorem \ref{thm:normal}, highly stratified experiments have this feature because they lead to fast-balancing of the treatment across covariate values, as defined formally in \eqref{eq:fast-m} below.